JohanDegraeve/iosxdripreader/README.md

-# connects to xDrip and G5
+# connects to xDrip, G5 and BlueReader

-xdrip/xbridge/G5 reader for iOS devices -
+xdrip/xbridge/G5/Bluereader for iOS devices -

 * Alerts
 * Chart